-Miller Homes considers that part iv of this policy should be deleted in its entirety.
-However, if the policy is to be retained they recommend that the flexibility of the policy should be increased to ensure that the policy does not undermine the viability and delivery of residential development in the area.
+The HBF considers that part iv of this policy is deleted in its entirety.
+However, if the policy is to be retained the HBF recommend that the flexibility of the policy should be increased to ensure that the policy does not undermine the viability and delivery of residential development in the area.

-They also recommend that the policy should:
+The HBF also recommend that the policy should:

-- take into account site specific factors such as vulnerability to flooding, site topography and other circumstances which may make the site less suitable for M4(2) and M4(3) compliant dwellings as set out in PPG; - ensure that if step-free access is not viable that M4(2) and M4(3) should not be applied; and - ensure an appropriate transitional period is included.
+take into account site specific factors such as vulnerability to flooding, site topography and other circumstances which may make the site less suitable for M4(2) and M4(3) compliant dwellings as set out in PPG;

+- ensure that if step-free access is not viable that M4(2) and M4(3) should not be applied; and - ensure an appropriate transitional period is included.